maurco/actions/setup-hugo/README.md

-# Hugo Build GitHub Action
+# Setup Hugo GitHub Action

+_Note: Extended version is not working, needs libstdc++ and libc6-compat_